What Hospital Plans Do Not Cover

 For example, while there are some hospital plans that will cover dentistry work, most will not and if you have children who need regular dentists consultations you will end up paying a great deal of money out of your own pocket.

-Essentially, hospital plans are designed to cover members in the event of a hospital stay and will not necessarily cover all GP or specialist visits.
+Essentially, hospital plans cover members in the event of a hospital stay.
+But they will not necessarily cover all GP or specialist visits.

 If you want to take out a hospital plan to save money you need to carefully think about how much money you may need to pay out of your own pocket should a medical emergency arise.